gradio-app/gradio/guides/06_other_tutorials/setting_up_a_gradio_demo_for_maximum_performance.md

 **Recommendation**: If possible, write your function to accept batches of samples, and then set `batch` to `True` and the `max_batch_size` as high as possible based on your machine's memory limits.
 If you set `max_batch_size` as high as possible, you will most likely need to set `concurrency_count` back to `1` since you will no longer have the memory to have multiple workers running in parallel.

+### The `api_open` parameter

+When creating a Gradio demo, you may want to restrict all traffic to happen through the user interface as opposed to the [programmatic API](/sharing_your_app/#api-page) that is automatically created for your Gradio demo.
+This is important because when people make requests through the programmatic API, they can potentially bypass users who are waiting in the queue and degrade the experience of these users.

+**Recommendation**: set the `api_open` parameter in `queue()` to `False` in your demo to prevent programmatic requests.

 ### Upgrading your Hardware (GPUs, TPUs, etc.)

 If you have done everything above, and your demo is still not fast enough, you can upgrade the hardware that your model is running on.
 Changing the model from running on CPUs to running on GPUs will usually provide a 10x-50x increase in inference time for deep learning models.

 It is particularly straightforward to upgrade your Hardware on Hugging Face Spaces.
-Simply click on the "Settings" tab in your tab and choose the Space Hardware you'd like.
+Simply click on the "Settings" tab in your Space and choose the Space Hardware you'd like.

 ![](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/spaces-gpu-settings.png)

-While you might need to adapt portions of your code to run on a GPU (here's a [handy guide](https://cnvrg.io/pytorch-cuda/) if you are using PyTorch), Gradio is completely agnostic to the choice of hardware and will work completely fine if you use it with CPUs, GPUs, TPUs, or any other hardware!
+While you might need to adapt portions of your machine learning inference code to run on a GPU (here's a [handy guide](https://cnvrg.io/pytorch-cuda/) if you are using PyTorch), Gradio is completely agnostic to the choice of hardware and will work completely fine if you use it with CPUs, GPUs, TPUs, or any other hardware!

 ## Conclusion